Can I use Landscape Fabric for Erosion Control?

 Landscaping fabric is remarkably environmentally friendly.
 It takes 5 to 10 years ahead of the material degrades so you can re-use the landscaping fabric several times.
 Most landscaping fabrics are created from sustainable and recycled materials as well, which included the eco-friendliness of these products.

-Cons of Utilizing Landscaping Fabric
+Cons of Utilizing Landscape Fabric for Erosion Control

 Could alter Plant Growth